sa20632/gee/userManual.md

 </p>

+                                               The affected area will be added to the map as a separate layer.
-                                           The user can select the map layers that appear in the study area.
+                                            The user can select the layers that want to appear in the study area.

 <p align="center">
 <img src="images/5.PNG" />